 People who take ART can have a relatively normal life expectancy, and can live for many decades without progressing to AIDS.
 However, they can still spread HIV, even if the level of virus in their blood is very low or undetectable.

 It’s best to start ART as early as possible in the course of the infection, before the virus has had a chance to destroy many CD4 cells.
 However, because of the lack of early symptoms, many people aren’t aware that they’ve been infected.
-The only way to find out whether you’ve been exposed to HIV is to get tested
+The only way to find out whether you’ve been exposed to HIV is to get tested.
+Testing for HIV can be included as part of a panel of STD tests.
+You don’t even have to go to a clinic; home STD test kits can check for HIV.
+The sooner you find out that you have HIV, the earlier you can start treatment, and the greater your chances of living a long life.

 Most people with HIV have no symptoms at all for many years.
 After the initial flu-like illness, patients with HIV almost never have any symptoms for the next few years.
 This is part of what makes HIV so dangerous.
-Many people with HIV have no idea that they have it, but they can still spread is the only way to know whether you have HIV.
+Many people with HIV have no idea that they have it, but they can still spread the virus even though they don’t have symptoms yet.
+Getting an HIV test is the only way to know whether you have HIV.

 It’s often a period of many years between becoming infected with HIV and showing significant symptoms.
 If someone gets infected with HIV and doesn’t get treatment, then it takes about ten years or so before they begin to show serious symptoms (beyond the often mild symptoms of the early phase).